nantrinh/ruby_practice_problems/README.md

 ---

-13. What happens when you run the following code?
+13. What is returned from executing the following code?

 ```ruby
 hash = Hash.new("dog")